The move follows District Audit’s appointment as auditor of the new Greater London Authority.

 The public sector auditing body was recently confirmed as the auditor of the GLA by members of the London assembly, but Kidsons and KPMG remain only ‘proposed’ auditors for the new functional bodies of the authority.

-It is understood Kidsons is in line to get the contract for the London Development Agency, and possibly the London Fire and Emergency Planning Authority, while KPMG will assist DA to audit the Metropolitan Police Authority.
+It is understood Kidsons is in line to get the contract for the London Development Agency, and possibly the London Fire and Emergency Planning Authority, while KPMG will assist the District Audit as auditors to the Metropolitan Police Authority.

-Full details of the audit arrangements have yet to emerge but Andrew Foster, head of the Audit Commission, said ‘experimental’ arrangements may be used for the new authority.
+Full details of the audit arrangements have yet to emerge but Andrew Foster, head of the Audit Commission, has said that ‘experimental’ arrangements may be used for the new authority.